jefforee/Uni/README.md

 both into and out of Uni, having the links cleaned up in the process.

-Uni derives its name from Urchin Tracking Modules, or utms, a kind of tracking parameter often including in links.
+Uni derives its name from Urchin Tracking Modules, or utms, a kind of tracking parameter often included in links.
 Uni is a delicacy that exists inside urchins, and similarly, Uni gives you the best parts of links hidden underneath all of the tracking parameters.